nweaver-blockchain/blockchain-names/ens.md

 **Dispute Resolution:** There exists no dispute mechanism within the `.eth` domain.
-This is argued as a feature by the developers (names are “uncensorable”), but this means that there can be no method to remove problematic domains, resolve )trademak disputes, nor even recover from cryptographic errors.
+This is argued as a feature by the developers (names are "uncensorable"), but this means that there can be no method to remove problematic domains, resolve )trademak disputes, nor even recover from cryptographic errors.